 If you are going to take full advantage of the benefits of programmatic, the right people can help gradually move your organization in the right direction.
 The good news is that high accountability of the digital medium will allow you see whether or not you’re achieving the desired results.

-This post was written by Joel Grabois, media director at Blue Onion.
+This post was written by Joel Grabois, CEO at Blue Onion Media.